 Basically, the Vein-Chip allows researchers to test various risk factors, including gender, race, ethnicity and more, to see how they impact DVT risk.
 The hope is that this technology will help our fellow vein specialists personalize your DVT treatment protocols.

-Lead study author Abhishek Jain, Ph.D and his team have already made an important discovery that may impact post DVT treat.
+Lead study author Abhishek Jain, Ph.D and his team have already made an important discovery that may impact post DVT treatment.
 Basically, they found that when you’re healthy, and your blood flow slows down, your body may try to adapt by releasing anti-clotting factors.
 This adaptation only happens within your vein pocket, which suggests that we should deliver clot dissolving medications directly to your affected areas.

 According to a study published in the journal Blood, people with DVT can easily cut their risk of complications.
 How?
 It's simple: just start compression therapy within 24 hours.